nimRobotics/hai-testbeds/bw4t.md

 - `BW4TWorld.py` (TU-Delft-Collaborative-AI-Trust/bw4t/BW4TWorld.py): to change the appearance and the properties of the blocks
 - `BW4THumanBrain.py` (TU-Delft-Collaborative-AI-Trust/bw4t/BW4THumanBrain.py): to change the human player's behavior
 - `BW4TAgentBrain.py` (TU-Delft-Collaborative-AI-Trust/bw4t/BW4TAgentBrain.py): to change the agent's behavior

+## Usage

+- The game can be played with human-human, agent-agent, and human-agent teams
+- The game can be played with variable team sizes